verhovsky/books-futures-explained/src/6_future_example.md

 It could deadlock easily since anyone could get a handle to the `executor thread` and call park/unpark on it.

-If one of our `Futures` holds a handle to our thread and takes it with it to a different thread the following could happen:
+If one of our `Futures` holds a handle to our thread, or any unrelated code calls `unpark` on our thread, the following could happen:

 1. A future could call `unpark` on the executor thread from a different thread
 2. Our `executor` thinks that data is ready and wakes up and polls the future